Tracy's Costuming World

 Fortunately, there is a pattern for making the BBQ dress, McCalls 3597.
 This will need a few minor alterations.
 I didn't use their ruffle design because this wasn't correct and we had to make the skirt bigger to fit the hoop I was using.
 The skirt was made in three layers and we used a side zip on the bodice.

 First of all, I had to obtain a stamp to make the motifs.
 I found the best picture I could on the internet of the large flower design, blocked the leaves and flowers in Adobe so all the pieces were separate, then sent the design off to a silicon stamp company.
 We bought another stamp ready made from Hobby Craft, of a fern.
-The ink we used was Fabrico from http://www.bladerubberstamps.co.uk/site/fabrico.php, the colour was "forest".
+(Please note: Should you required the original jpg of this design to order from a bespoke rubber stamp company, please get in touch using our email address and we will send the design to you)

 To make the ruffles: